Pentagon forges new high-tech agreement with Australia, United Kingdom, aimed at countering China

 Marles said there has been an enormous amount of progress in the submarine program.
 He added that as an island nation, Australia has a need for improved maritime drones and precision strike capabilities.

 And Shapps said that with China “undermining the freedom of navigation in the Indo-Pacific, we’ve never had a greater need for more innovation.”
-He said open navigation of the seas, including in the Pacific and the South China Sea, is critical.
+He said that open navigation of the seas, including in the Pacific and the South China Sea is critical.

 According to officials, Australian Navy officers have already started to go through nuclear power training at U.S. military schools.